 If your baby is breastfeeding, thrush can pass to the mother’s nipples, so they will need treatment too.
 Put anti-fungal medication on the nipples after feeds.

-Your midwife, doctor or pharmacist can suggest different anti-fungal treatments for your baby’s bottom, mouth and a mother’s nipples, and will tell you how long to use them.
-Make sure the thrush has gone before you stop the treatment.
+Your midwife, doctor or pharmacist can suggest different anti-fungal treatments for your baby’s bottom, mouth and a mother’s nipples.
+They will tell you how long to use them.
+Make sure the thrush has gone before you stop using the treatment.